-20. MARKET TIMING
+19. MARKET TIMING

-The Manager may refuse to accept a new subscription in the Scheme, or switch from another Sub-Fund if, in the opinion of the Manager, it has reasonable grounds for refusing to accept a subscription or a switch.
-In particular, the Manager may exercise this discretion if it believes that the Unitholder has been, or intends, to engage in market timing.
+The Manager may refuse to accept a new instruction in the Scheme or switch from another Sub-Fund if, in the opinion of the Manager, it has reasonable grounds for refusing to accept a subscription or a switch.
+In particular, the Manager may exercise this discretion if it believes that the Unitholder has been or intends to engage in market timing.

-For these purposes, market timing activities include investment techniques which involve short term trading in and out of Units generally to take advantage of variation in the price of Units between the daily Valuation Points in the Scheme.
+For these purposes, market timing activities include investment techniques which involve short term trading in and out of Units generally to take advantage of variation in the price of Units between the daily calculation points in the Scheme.
 Short term trading of this nature may often be detrimental to long term Unitholders, in particular, the frequency of dealing may lead to additional dealing costs which can affect long term performance.

-21. LARGE DEALS
+20. LARGE DEAL

-For the purpose of COLL a large deal will be a deal in respect of Units exceeding the sum of £15,000 in value.
+For the purpose of the COLL Sourcebook, a large deal will be a deal in respect of Units exceeding the sum of £15,000 in value.

-22. STATEMENTS
+21. STATEMENTS

 An annual statement made up to 5 April will be issued to Unitholders.
-This will detail the Unitholder's current holding, transactions during the Year and income paid.
+This will detail the Unitholder's current holding.
+Transactions during the year and income paid.
 Interim statements are available on request.

-23. EXCHANGE OF UNITS IN THE SCHEME
+22. EXCHANGE OF UNITS IN THE SCHEME

-Where there is more than one Sub-Fund, it is possible for Unitholders to switch their entitlement between Sub-Funds.
+It is possible for Unitholders to switch their entitlement between Sub-Funds.
 An instruction to exchange Units is where the Manager converts, at the request of the Unitholder and upon receipt of an exchange notice, part or all of the Units relating to one Sub-Fund held by the Unitholder into Units of one or more other Sub-Funds on the same day.